-- (i) Grantor shall have the right to engage in dredging activities so long as such operations, in Grantee's reasonable judgment, do not result in any material adverse effect on any of the Conservation Purposes or Conservation Values. - (j) Grantor shall have the right to utilize any ingress and egress easements which connects the Property to adjoining public roadways. - (k) Grantor shall have the right to construct and maintain fences on the Property.
-Such fences shall be constructed of natural materials such as wood or comparable materials and must only be painted with neutral earth-toned colors, or left in an unfinished, natural wood color, with the exception of existing fences which shall be maintained, and/or replaced in the materials (or similar materials) of which they are currently constructed; - (I) Grantor shall have the right to conduct farming operations on the residential portions of the Property so long as such operations, in Grantee's reasonable judgment, do not result in any material adverse effect on any of the Conservation Purposes or Conservation Values. - (m) Grantor may engage in or perform any actions or activities which are not expressly prohibited herein. - No assurance is given that any of the above Reserved Rights for which the consent or approval of Grantee is expressly required in this Easement may be exercised, in such matter as Grantor might propose, without having an adverse effect on the Conservation Purposes or other significant ecological values of the Property.
+(d) Costs and Expenses of Review and Approval.
+Grantor shall be responsible, as a condition of the right to exercise the Reserved Rights, for payment of Grantee's reasonable and necessary costs and expenses actually incurred, including legal and consultant fees, associated with review of Grantor's request for approval.
+Grantee may condition consideration of a proposal for exercise of Reserved Rights upon the ceposit of a sum of money with Grantee to secure payment of Grantee's reasonable costs of review.
+The time period for Grantee's consideration of Grantor's request shall not run until such deposit is made.
+Limitation of Liability.
+No assurance is given that any of the above (e) Reserved Rights for which the consent or approval of Grantee is expressly required in this Conservation Easement may be exercised, in such manner as Grantor might propose, without having an adverse effect on the Conservation Purposes or other significant ecological values of the Conservation Area.
 The foregoing procedure is established for the purpose of making that determination.
-The Reserved Rights for which the consent or approval of the Grantee is expressly required in this Easement may not be exercised unless and until Grantee is satisfied that the exercise of the Reserved Right for which approval is sought, and in the manner proposed by Grantor, can be done without an adverse effect on the Conservation Purposes or other significant ecological values of the Property.
-Grantor hereby waives, for Grantor and Grantor's successors and assigns, to the fullest extent allowed by law, any and all right to seek or recover damages from Grantee in any litigation or other legal action arising from a dispute over Grantee's exercise of its rights, obligations or interpretations under this Section 4 and agrees that the sole remedy or legal right to seek redress arising from any decision of Grantee pursuant to this Section 4 shall be to seek a declaratory judgment or other legal declaration by a court of competent jurisdiction as to the rights of Grantor hereunder.
-Grantor and Grantee agree that it is their intent that the rights reserved by Grantee in this Easement conform to the requirements of 26 Code of
+The Reserved Rights for which the consent or approval of Grantee is expressly required in this Conservation Essement may not be exercised unless and until Grantee is satisfied that the exercise of the Reserved Right for which approval is sought, and in the manner proposed by Grantor, can be done without an adverse effect on the Conservation Purposes or other significant ecological values of the Conservation Area, Grantor hereby waives, for Grantor, and Grantor's successors, legal representatives, and assigns, to the fullest extent allowed by law, any and all right to seek or recover damages from Grantee in any litigation or other legal action arising from a dispute over Grantee's exercise of its rights, obligations or interpretations under this Paragraph and agrees that the sole remedy or legal right to seek redress arising from any decision of Grantee pursuant to this Paragraph shall be to seek a declaratory judgment or other legal declaration by a court of competent jurisdiction as to the rights of Grantor hereunder.
+6. Grantee's Remedies.